oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 #### Obtaining the necessary Docker images

 You will need the Docker images to run SOA Suite, the Oracle database and the WebLogic Kubernetes operator.

+##### Accept license agreements

-These Docker images are available in [Oracle Container Registry](https://container-registry.oracle.com).
+These Docker images are
+available in [Oracle Container Registry](https://container-registry.oracle.com).
 Before you can pull the images, you will need to log on the web interface and accept the license agreements.